-Sleep medicine incorporates the study of healthy sleep and the investigation and management of sleep disorders.
-Sleep medicine is a non-organ specific, cross-disciplinary specialty.
-It is underpinned by a substantial and rapidly expanding scientific knowledge base.
-The maintenance of health across the ages is critically dependent on obtaining adequate sleep.
+Sleep medicine includes both the study of the physiological principles that underpin sleep and management of disorders of sleep.
+Sleep medicine is a non-organ based, cross-disciplinary specialty.
+It is characterised by a substantial and rapidly expanding scientific knowledge base.
+The maintenance of health across the ages is critically dependant on obtaining adequate sleep.
 Acute and chronic sleep deprivation is associated with a range of adverse neurobehavioral, endocrine, and cardiovascular outcomes.
+The socioeconomic costs of sleep disorders are often underestimated.